Mayo GAA star starts new recruitment business

 Mayo GAA star Cillian O’Connor is one of three sports stars who have together founded a new recruitment business, specialising in the financial services sector.

-Mr O’Connor is teaming up with Sligo county GAA player Pat Hughes and David Bluter, who plays rugby for Old Belvedere.
+Mr O’Connor is teaming up with Sligo county GAA player Pat Hughes and David Butler, who plays rugby for Old Belvedere.

 Spot Recruitment will focus on recruiting finance professionals for industry and for financial services firms including banks, insurance companies, accountancy firms, investment firms, aircraft leasing companies and corporate finance advisors.